tlrobinson/ropen/README.md

 4. Copy ropen to each remote machine you wish to use it from, and fill in ROPEN_SECRET
 5. Copy your local machine's SSH public key (usually ~/.ssh/id_rsa.pub) the authorized_keys file of each remote (~/.ssh/authorized_keys).
 When connecting to the remote machine via ssh there should not be any prompts to the user.
 6. (Optional) Install ropen.php on a webserver with PHP enabled, and edit ROPEN_URL in both ropen and ropend.
+7. (Optional) Uncomment and set the SSH_CONNECT_STRING in each ropen to be the username, host, and port combination the local machine needs to use to login.
+Normally this is detected automatically if you are logged in SSH.

 "mate", "see", etc
 ------------------